 Marundeeswarar Temple is a magnificent specimen of Dravidian architecture.
-And due to its historical prominence, it is a must-visit tourist spot in Chennai.
+Due to its historical prominence, it is a must-visit tourist spot in Chennai.
 It is believed that the temple was expanded by the Chola Kingdom in the 11th century and since the beginning, the temple has been a place of worship and offering prayers, especially for the ill and disease-ridden people.
 This is so because it is believed that if an ill person prays here, magically his or her illness gets healed.
-Even the prasadam of this temple is essentially a mix of sacred ash, water along with milk.
+Even the prasadam of this temple is essentially a mix of sacred ash, water along milk.
 The locals have faith that this prasadam has an immense healing ability.

-The Marundeeswarar Temple is sited in Thiruvanmiyur, Chennai and is dedicated to Lord Shiva.
+The Temple is sited in Thiruvanmiyur, Chennai, and is dedicated to Lord Shiva.
 One of the highlighting features of the temple is the presence of 275 Paadal Sthalams.

 Interestingly, the origin and the antiquity of the temple can be confirmed or supported by the inscriptions found in other temples in the city.
 One such temple would be Kapaleeshwar Temple.
 It's as if the other temples testify to the historical presence of this temple.

 According to the legends, it is believed that Sage Valmiki used to worship Lord Shiva in the temple.
 And being impressed with the sadhana of Valmiki, Lord Shiva blessed him here, thus the place came to be known as Thiruvalmikiyur, also pronounced as Thiruvanmikiyur in the Tamil language.
 There is even a place present in Thiruvanmiyur known as Valmiki Nagar in his honor.
 Apart from this place, there is also a temple built commemorating the sage which is sited on the western side of the temple.

 Things To Do Near Marundeeswarar Temple